0xbs/premade-groups-filter/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ### Screenshots
-Screenshots are extremely helpful.
+Screenshots which show your filters and where the issue happened are extremely helpful.
 Drag your screenshot files here (do not paste).
 Full un-cropped screenshots are preferred.

 ### Current behaviour
 Describe what your issue here as detailed as possible.